Small Group 4-Day Northern Lights Winter Vacation Package with Golden Circle & South Coast

 This tour package includes the standard comfort entrance to the geothermal spa, encompassing a silica mud mask, towel usage, and full access to the spa's facilities.

 As night falls, take advantage of a northern lights tour.
 You can choose what kind of northern lights experience you prefer, a boat or bus tour.
-Go for the boat tour in the Old Harbour to see the dancing lights over the beautiful bay.
+The boat tour starts from the Old Harbour and takes you to sea to see the dancing lights over the beautiful bay.
+If you choose the bus tour, you’ll travel into the countryside for optimal viewing conditions.

 Your accommodation will be in the city center of Reykjavik for tonight and the next two nights.